G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Twists of non-Archimedean potentials

-\end{thm} Since Hisamoto works on smooth manifold, for the convenience of the reader, we provide a proof of this result essentially following the argument in \cite{His16b} (which builds on some ideas of Berman).
-This will show that the arguments indeed work for any normal projective varieties. \begin{proof}[Proof of \ref{thm-JTslope}] We can assume that $\Phi$ is a locally bounded weak geodesic ray.
-Then one can easily check that $(s, \xi)\mapsto \bfJ(\sigma_\xi(s)^*\vphi(s))$ is a convex function on $\bR\times N_\bR$ (see Proposition \ref{prop-convex1}).
-So it is easy to see that $f(s):=\inf_{\xi\in N_\bR}\bfJ(\sigma_\xi(s)^*\vphi(s))$ is a convex function on $s$.
-So the limit in \eqref{eq-JTslope} exists.
-Denote left and right sides of \eqref{eq-JTslope} by $a$ and $b$ respectively.
-Using the slope formula for $\bfJ$, it is easy to verify the inequality ``$a\le b$" in \eqref{eq-JTslope}.
-For the other direction, by Lemma \ref{lem-infobt}, there exists $\xi_s\in N_\bR$ such that $\bfJ_\bT(\vphi(s))=\bfJ(\sigma_{\xi_s}(s)^*\vphi(s))$.
-By the quasi-triangle inequality for $\bfI$ (\cite[Theorem 1.8]{BBEGZ}) and hence for $\bfJ$, we have (for any fixed reference metric $\psi$):
+\end{thm} For the convenience of the reader, we provide a refined proof of this result essentially following the argument in \cite{His16b} (which builds on some ideas of Berman).
+This will show that the arguments indeed work for any normal projective varieties. \begin{proof}[Proof of \ref{thm-JTslope}] First, by using the slope formula for $\bfJ$ and the definition of $\bfJ_\bT$ as an infimum, it is easy to verify: